What Can I Do to Stop My Dog From Jumping the Fence?

-Below are some specific reasons why your dog wants out, but if you’ve tried to take care of all of these needs and they still want out (likely!), here is the best dog fence for climbers.
+Below are some specific reasons why your dog wants out, but if you’ve tried to take care of all of these needs and they still want out (likely!).
+If your fence is old, falling apart and you’re looking for a superior fencing system, here are what we believe to be the best dog fence options on the market today.

 Lack of Stimulation

 Your dog needs either toys or it needs a mate to play with while you’re not around.
 Imagine living in an apartment with no TV, no phone, no computer, tablet, or internet!
 This is how your dog feels when they’re left alone with no toys and no one to interact with.
 It’s no wonder they want out!
-This kind of escaping is particularly a problem with electronic dog fences because the way they work is without a physical barrier.
+This kind of escaping is particularly a problem with ridged dog fences.

 Puppies are always into something out of pure curiosity’s sake, so getting out may just be an adventure for them.

 They’re Looking For Sex